-The history of International Yoga Day starts with a historic moment in 2014.
-Indian Prime Minister Shri.
-Narendra Modi proposed the concept of a special Yoga Day at the United Nations General Assembly (UNGA) on September 27, 2014.
-Appreciating the global popularity of yoga and its advantages for a healthy lifestyle, the UN announced June 21 as the International Yoga Day.
+The history of International Day of Yoga starts with a historic moment in 2014.
+Indian Prime Minister Shri Narendra Modi proposed the concept of a dedicated Yoga Day at the United Nations General Assembly (UNGA) on September 27, 2014.
+Appreciating the global popularity of yoga and its advantages for a healthy lifestyle, the UN announced June 21 as the International Day of Yoga via a resolution supported by a record 175 member states [1].

 June 21 was selected as the date since it is the Summer Solstice, the longest day of the year in the Northern Hemisphere.
-This day is significant in many cultures and is itself a great event in the yogic tradition.
-International Yoga Day is therefore celebrated on June 21 every year to honour the birthplace of yoga and celebrate global wellness.
-The inaugural World Yoga Day was celebrated in 2015, with millions of people joining from more than 170 countries, setting a Guinness World Record for the largest yoga class ever held.
+This day is significant in many cultures and is also considered important in the yogic tradition as the day of transformation.
+The inaugural IDY was celebrated in 2015, with millions of people joining from more than 190 countries, setting a Guinness World Record for the largest yoga class ever held in Delhi [2].

 Global Celebrations and Participation

-International Yoga Day facts highlight how this global event is celebrated across the continents.
-From India’s massive public gatherings to peaceful sunrise yoga on Australian shores, this day unites different people with a shared passion for health and peace.
+International Day of Yoga highlights how this global event is celebrated across all continents.
+In India, massive public gatherings are held, often led by national figures.
+Globally, from peaceful sunrise yoga on Australian shores to major events in Europe and the Americas, the day unites diverse people with a shared passion for health.

-Governments, schools, yoga studios, and NGOS organise yoga classes, workshops, and awareness campaigns.
-Ailing monuments like the Eiffel Tower, Times Square, and the Sydney Opera House have become sites for yoga sessions, which speak volumes about the popularity of yoga around the world.
-Websites also buzz with webinars, online yoga classes, and live events that are open to everyone, even from home.
-The sheer number of people participating in World Yoga Day speaks volumes about the global appeal and growing importance of yoga in modern lives.
+Governments, schools, yoga studios, and Non-Governmental Organisations (NGOs) organise yoga classes, workshops, and awareness campaigns.
+Iconic landmarks, such as the Eiffel Tower, Times Square, and the Sydney Opera House, have historically become sites for large-scale public yoga sessions.
+Online platforms also buzz with webinars, virtual yoga classes, and live events, making participation possible for anyone, even from home.

-Daily yoga practice confers many health benefits, most of which are currently supported by scientific research.
-Yoga increases flexibility, tones muscles, and improves both respiratory and cardiovascular health.
-Yoga improves mental health by reducing stress, anxiety, and depression.
+Consistent yoga practice confers many health benefits, most of which are currently supported by scientific research:

 Yoga in India: Cultural and Spiritual Roots

-As one learns about the history of the International Day of Yoga, it becomes essential to know about the profound roots of yoga in India.
-Yoga began thousands of years ago in North India with the Indus-Sarasvati civilisation.
-Patanjali subsequently codified it in the Yoga Sutras.
+As one learns about the history of the International Day of Yoga, it becomes essential to acknowledge the profound roots of yoga in India.
+Yoga began thousands of years ago, with evidence tracing it back to the Indus-Sarasvati civilisation.
+It was later formally codified by Patanjali in the seminal text, the Yoga Sutras, establishing the “eight limbs” (Ashtanga Yoga).

-Yoga is not just a physical exercise in Indian culture; it is also a spiritual practice that fosters a deep connection between the body, mind, and spirit.
+In Indian culture, yoga is not merely a physical exercise; it is a spiritual discipline that fosters a deep connection between the body, mind, and spirit.
 Ancient sages followed it to achieve self-realisation and peace of mind.
-Yoga remains an integral part of Indian religious and cultural life today, with people celebrating it in temples, ashrams, and even at home across India.
-Familiarity with such heritage brings worth and dignity to yoga day observance worldwide.
+Yoga remains an integral part of Indian cultural life today, celebrated in Ashrams, community centres, and homes across the country.
+Understanding this rich heritage adds dignity and depth to its global observance.

 Conclusion

-When is Yoga Day?
-It is on June 21 every year.
-When is International Yoga Day celebrated?
-Mark the date and join the millions around the globe in commemorating yoga for a healthier, more peaceful life.
-Celebrate the World Yoga Day spirit, intensify your practice, and make the world a better place with simple, conscious living.
-Happy Yoga Day!
+Mark June 21 on your calendar.
+Join the millions around the globe in commemorating yoga for a healthier, more peaceful life.
+Embrace the IDY spirit, intensify your practice, and promote conscious living in your community.
+Happy IDY!

 Frequently Asked Questions (FAQs)